 The 13th and 14th Century ruins of the temples of the Kingdom of Sukhothai are incredibly beautiful, and some travelers will want to spend days and days soaking them in.
 For people like us, one to two days is enough to see the best temples, visit the best museums, and find the best food and markets.
-If you are interested in seeing Sukhothai but are the type of person who knows there’s only so much of this type of activity they can enjoy, this Sukhothai Historical Park itinerary will be perfect for you.
+If you are interested in seeing the park but are the type of person who knows there’s only so much of this type of activity they can enjoy, this Sukhothai Historical Park itinerary will be perfect for you.

 Our itinerary begins at lunch on day one and ends at lunch the next day.
 You could also do it all in one day by starting early and beginning with the day-two morning activity.